I Want To...

 Home > News and Publications > JHM Publications > Hopkins Medicine Magazine > Archives > Spring/Summer 2010

 Archives - The Little Drug That Might

 The Little Drug That Might

-Moreover, a sea change is about to hit in the way scientists view ALS.
-“We’ve long known that not all ALS patients show the same symptoms, in the same order,” Rothstein says.
-“But until now, we haven’t had the tools to investigate if subtypes of the disease exist.”
-Now, new stem cell techniques are making possible the first cultures of nervous system cells from ALS patients.
-Not only will Rothstein and colleagues be able to see if the disease really does vary at the most basic level, but they hope to use such cultures to pick out which patients might benefit most from specific drugs like talampanel.
+Moreover, a sea change looks about to hit in the way scientists view ALS.
+“We’ve long known that not all ALS patients show the same symptoms, or progression, of the disease,” Rothstein says.
+“And at last, we’re about to get the tools to investigate if subtypes of patients exist.”
+New stem cell techniques are making possible the first cultures of nervous system cells from living humans with ALS.
+Rothstein and colleagues hope to use such cultures to pick out who might benefit most from a particular drug like talampanel.

 “We’re optimistic about ALS research,” he says, “in a way we haven’t been before.”